magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 2. Focus on the content and on creating useful information for your fellow Magento developers and community members, but do please take a few editorial passes at your work before submitting your topic and look for typos, formatting errors, or sentences that need clarifying.
 3. Familiarize yourself with the existing documentation; taking a look at what is already there will help you decide where your topic best fits and if there are other topics to which you might want to add cross-references in your topic.
 4. First, check the <a href="https://github.com/magento/devdocs/pulls" target="_blank">existing PRs</a> and make sure you are not duplicating others’ work!
-5. Pull requests (PRs) must be accompanied by a meaningful description of the contributed content.
-6. Commits must be accompanied by meaningful commit messages.
-7. For large contributions or changes that include multiple files, please <a href="https://github.com/magento/magento2/issues" target="_blank">open an issue</a> and discuss first.
+5. For large contributions or changes that include multiple files, please <a href="https://github.com/magento/magento2/issues" target="_blank">open an issue</a> and discuss first.
 This may prevent duplicate or unnecessary effort, and the DevDocs team can help find the best home for your new topics.

 <h2 id="fork">Fork a repository</h2>
 To fork a repository on Github, do the following: